Pregnancy Leads to Long-Lasting Changes in the Mother’s Brain

 In 2002, researchers revealed that the memory issues mothers claim to have while pregnant or in early motherhood are, in fact, a reality.
 There have been multiple studies and research projects that show just how pregnancy and birth alter the brain, but few have involved humans instead of animals.
-Nature Neuroscience recently published a 2016 research study that involved 25 first-time mothers, comparing brain scans to those of 19 first-time fathers, 17 men without children, and 20 women who had never given birth.
-What do you think was found?
+Nature Neuroscience published a study in 2016 that involved 25 first-time mothers, comparing brain scans to those of 19 first-time fathers, 17 men without children, and 20 women who had never given birth.

 That’s right, reduced grey matter.
 What, you didn’t guess that?